chillpert/rayex-examples/README.md

 # rayex-examples

 This repository contains a collection of example scenes to show how [rayex](https://github.com/chillpert/rayex) can be used in an actual project.
-It shows almost all features the framework has to offer currently.
+It contains almost all features the framework has to offer at the moment.

 ![Sponza Model](assets/sponza.png)